 Our qualified pain doctors study these signs so he can give you the right diagnosis.
 Once he verifies that you have wrist tendonitis, he’ll provide you with guidelines to help you manage the injury.

 PRP, or Platelet-Rich Plasma therapy, is a cell-free therapy that is widely used to treat tendinosis and tendinitis.
 It is a non-surgical way of promoting healing by injecting platelet-rich plasma derived from the patient’s own blood.

 Initially, the doctor will draw blood from the patient.
 The blood components are separated through centrifugation to draw out the platelet-rich portion.
 Through an ultrasound-guided injection, the platelet is injected into your injured wrist.

-Research has shown that tendinopathy conditions treated using PRP yields

-	positive benefits.
-These include an increase in tendon cell

-	regeneration, reduced inflammation, and an increase in the expression of

-	anabolic genes and proteins.
+Research has shown that tendinopathy conditions treated using PRP yields positive benefits.
+These include an increase in tendon cell regeneration, reduced inflammation, and an increase in the expression of anabolic genes and proteins.

-	Our pain clinic in Aventura offers comprehensive and interventional pain

-	management services.
-Our pain specialists are experts in performing

-	procedures, such as spinal cord stimulation, platelet-rich plasma

-	injections, epidural steroid injections and other innovative techniques

-	to help relieve your pain and regain your quality of life.
-For

-	inquiries, Contact Us.
+Our pain clinic in Aventura and pain clinic in Hollywood offer comprehensive and interventional pain management services.
+Our pain specialists are experts in performing procedures, such as spinal cord stimulation, platelet-rich plasma injections, epidural steroid injections and other innovative techniques to help relieve your pain and regain your quality of life.
+For inquiries, Contact Us.